Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Empirical Evaluations

 \subsubsection{Energy Plans}

-We consider the energy plans available in New York State \cite{powertochooseNYS}.
-Due to a large number of suppliers in this region, we select four representative energy retailers: Agera Energy, LLC, BlueRock Energy, InC, East Coast Power \& Gas, LLC, and Public Power, LLC.
-These four retailers have constant cancellation fee \$100 for a 12-month fixed-rate plan.
-We believe the results can hold similarly in other regions.
+Energy plans in New York State \cite{powertochooseNYS} are chosen as representatives.
+We select four distinct energy retailers from the large number of suppliers.
+The four retailers, East Coast Power \& Gas, LLC, Eligo Energy NY, LLC, New York Gas \& Electric, and Renaissance Power \& Gas, Inc, all set constant cancellation fee (\$100) for a 12-month fixed-rate plan.
+The results here should hold similarly in other places.